Jeevesh8/arg_mining/README.md

 # Argument Mining

-Code for the ACL 2022 paper: [Can Unsupervised Knowledge Transfer from Social Discussions Help Argument Mining?](https://arxiv.org/abs/2203.12881)
+Official code for the ACL 2022 paper: [Can Unsupervised Knowledge Transfer from Social Discussions Help Argument Mining?](https://aclanthology.org/2022.acl-long.536/).

 To run experiments, copy the corresponding file from ``exp_scripts/`` into the folder containing this repo and run the script from there.
 See ``README.md`` files within for further instructions.